-- To benefit from Tiger Bridge versioning, you must enable object versioning on the respective bucket (s). - Name of the target specifying a unique name allows you to reuse the target parameters when you pair another source with another bucket on the same target.
-The target name and its parameters will appear in the Targets drop-down box. - The IP address of the IBM COS server. - The access key ID and secret access key, which provide at least write access to the respective bucket. - Select a separate bucket for each source you want to pair with the target, to which the account has at least write access.
+- To benefit from versioning, you must enable versioning on both the target and in Tiger Bridge (see "Configure Versioning" on page 87). - Name of the target specifying a unique name allows you to reuse the target parameters when you pair another source with another bucket on the same target.
+The target name and its parameters will appear in the Targets drop-down box. - The IP address of the IBM COS server. - The access key ID and secret access key, which provide at least write access to the respective bucket. - Provide the name of a separate bucket for each source, to which the account has at least write access.